joe-woodhouse/Wikipedia-Philosophy/README.txt

 Still to do:

-- Detect infinite loops.
+- (Technical debt) Detect infinite loops.
 Minor work.
-- Use Wiki API calls.
-Major work.
+- (Technical debt) Use Wiki API calls.
+Moderate work.
-- Monte Carlo simulation: run for arbitary # of random starts and collect stats.
+- (New feature) Monte Carlo simulation: run for arbitary # of random starts and collect stats.
 Major work.